PohTeyToe/SearchFlow/README.md

 **Travel platforms lose 70%+ of users between search and booking.** Users search for "cheap flights to Cancun," browse results, maybe click a few options... then disappear.
 Most platforms have no idea *where* or *why* the drop-off happens.

 SearchFlow solves this by:
-- 📊 **Tracking the full funnel** — Search → Click → Booking with granular event data
+- **Tracking the full funnel** -- Search, Click, Booking with granular event data
-- 🔮 **Predicting churn** — ML models identify at-risk users before they abandon (85% AUC)
+- **Predicting churn** -- XGBoost model identifies at-risk users before they abandon
-- 💡 **Recommending recovery actions** — Personalized destination suggestions increase conversion (89% precision)
+- **Recommending recovery actions** -- Hybrid collaborative + content-based filtering
+- **Batch analytics** -- PySpark session analysis and user segmentation
-- ⚡ **Activating in real-time** — Reverse-ETL syncs insights to CRM, email, and ad platforms
+- **Activating in real-time** -- Reverse-ETL syncs insights to CRM, email, and ad platforms

 ---